Cosey Fanni Tutti

-Cosey Fanni Tutti (born Christine Carol Newby; 4 November 1951) is an English performance artist, musician and writer, best known for her time in the avant-garde groups Throbbing Gristle and Chris & Cosey.
+Christine Carol Newby (born 4 November 1951), better known as Cosey Fanni Tutti, is an English performance artist, musician, and writer, best known for her time in the avant-garde groups Throbbing Gristle and Chris & Cosey.

 Tutti first performed under the name Cosmosis.
 According to Throbbing Gristle biographer Simon Ford, the name of Cosey Fanni Tutti was suggested to her by mail artist Robin Klassnick based on the title of the opera Così fan tutte, literally meaning "That's what they all do"—they being women, hence, "That's what all women do".

 Early career

 Tutti was a performer with COUM Transmissions, of which she was a founding member in 1969.
 Her addition changed the nature of the group, which had been mostly a musical venture.
 From that point on, COUM performances became events involving props, costumes, dance, improvisation and street theatre.
 As an installation artist, she was selected in 1975 to represent Britain at the IXth Biennale de Paris.